Learning Ordinal Response Policies in Rank-Based Stochastic Prize-Collecting Games: Experiments and Results

-In Fig. \ref{fig:stationary}, we report total rewards in SPCGs played on two graphs (complete and incomplete random graphs that has 12 nodes) with stationary prizes for each training method, and compared them to an equivalent TOP whose solution was obtained by solving a mixed-integer linear program (MILP) as presented in \cite{gunawan2016orienteering} using Gurobi.
+In Fig.~\ref{fig:stationary}, we report total rewards in SPCOGs played on two graphs (complete and incomplete random graphs that have 12 nodes) with stationary prizes for each training method, and compared them to an equivalent TOP whose solution was obtained by solving a mixed-integer linear program (MILP) as presented in~\cite{gunawan_orienteering_2016} using Gurobi.
 In the complete graph, PS-OR reports the highest total reward that is $95\%$ the optimal solution.
-In the incomplete graph, the worst case equilibria was obtained with FORL with a total reward that is 87\% of the optimal solution --\emph{a quantity formally known as the ``Price-of-Anarchy'' (PoA) in game theory}.
+In the incomplete graph, the worst case equilibria was obtained with FORL with a total reward that is 87\% of the optimal solution.

-Fig. \ref{fig:stationary}-(b) shows the prizes collected by the agents at each stage in a game 4 stages ($L = 4$), on a complete graph (only the prizes of the first three agents trained using FORL are shown).
+Fig.~\ref{fig:stationary}-(b) shows the prizes collected by the agents at each stage in a game of 4 stages ($L = 4$), on a complete graph (only the prizes of the first three agents trained using FORL are shown).
 The PNE of the game states that the prizes collected at each stage obey the agents' ranks.
-Similarly, we observe that the senior-most agent (robot 1), collecting the highest prize at each stage, while robot 2 and robot 3 picking the second, and the third largest prizes.
+Similarly, we observe that the senior-most agent (robot 1) collects the highest prize at each stage, while robot 2 and robot 3 pick the second and third largest prizes.
 In the final stage, all the agents reach the terminal node receiving the terminal reward.
-Nearly zero conflicts were observed during the evaluations.